dillydill123/inventory-setups/README.md

 If you need help, have any suggestions, or notice any bugs, you can comment them here in the issues section.
 If you do not have a github account, you can send a message to this reddit account: https://www.reddit.com/user/rlis1234

 ### Changelog

+##### 1.12
+Added ability to filter which setups are listed on "show worn items".
+Added favorites.
+Added ability to remove the bank tab separators.
+Added config option for manual bank filtering.
+Added mass import and export of setups.
+Added support for bolt pouch

+##### 1.11
+Toggle fuzzy now supports more items like God capes, twisted ancestral, and skilling outfits

 ##### 1.10
 Added update window for patch notes and helpful links.
 Added configuration option to make all slots fuzzy in new setups.
 Added fuzzy options for additional filtered items.
 Made stack comparison slot specific.